Article first published in June 2017, updated July 2019

 6. Focus on mobile

 You won’t be surprised to hear that smartphone use is growing.
-At the end of 2016, nearly 80% of Americans owned a smartphone, according to Nielsen.
-That means the travel and hospitality industry has to elevate its mobile marketing or be left behind.
+As of 2019, 81% of Americans owned a smartphone.
+That means the travel and hospitality industry must elevate its mobile marketing or be left behind.

 The ability to check-in, review your itinerary, and pick your seat via apps or email notifications is great, but consumers want more.